 It is normal to feel very tired when treatment finishes.
 This can last for a few weeks or months after treatment.
 Sometimes, it can last longer.
-You may find it hard to do day-to-day things and have trouble concentrating.
-For most people this gets better over time.
+You may find it hard to do everyday things and have trouble concentrating.
+For most people, this gets better over time.

 To help manage tiredness (fatigue), you could:

-- spread chores over the week do not be afraid to ask for help - plan your day pace yourself so you have time to do the things you want - try to keep to a regular sleep routine - eat healthily this will give you more energy - do some gentle exercise this can help reduce tiredness.
+- spread chores over the week and do not be afraid to ask for help - plan your day pace yourself so you have time to do the things you want - try to keep to a regular sleep routine - try to eat a balanced diet this will give you more energy - do some gentle exercise this can help reduce tiredness.

 If it does not improve, you can ask your cancer team or GP for a blood test.
 This will check for other possible causes of your tiredness.
-For example, it may be caused by having a low level of red blood cells (anaemia).
+For example, it may be caused by having low levels of red blood cells (anaemia).